LaoJQ/ehead/README.md

 # ehead

 Ehead is a plugins for Erlang code in emacs.
-It can help to jump to the definition of record or macro.
+It can help to jump to the definition of record or macro, jump to hrl file when point at include line, grep in erlang project.

 ## deps